Skip to main content

 EDUC 2610/ILRID 2610 is open to all Cornell undergraduate students.
 Each section comprises 14 – 20 students and two trained peer facilitators.
 Classes meet once a week for three hours.

 To support meaningful intergroup dialogue and maximize learning, we intentionally build sections that reflect a range of perspectives and experiences after students enroll in the course.
-To help us do this, all students are required to submit a Placement form.

 Learning Outcomes